 What is Protein?

-The term “macronutrients” refers to proteins.
-They are necessary for increasing muscular growth.
-Animal products and plant-based foods like legumes and nuts are both sources of protein in human diets.
-Simply eating meat and beans will provide adequate protein for the majority of us.
-However, those who exercise frequently or who are athletes might need supplemental protein.
+Simply eating meat and beans will provide adequate protein for most of us.
+However, those who exercise frequently or are athletes might need supplemental protein.

 What are BCAAs?